kanamtsm/mc_sdl/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts-2.md

 The application configures the screen during the projection mode, so the Head Unit (HU) does not know the contents displayed on the screen.
 This proposal adds a set of functions (ButtonName) to enable the hardware button installed in the vehicle as a commander.
 Hardware buttons include general physical input devices installed in vehicles such as rotary encoders.
-By linking a function (ButtonName) to a hardware button, the user can instruct the navigation application to ZoomIn / ZoomOut, Back, etc. without soft buttons on the HU.
+By linking a function (ButtonName) to a hardware button, the user can instruct the navigation application to ZoomIn / ZoomOut, Back, etc. without software buttons on the HU.
 Adding this function improves the operability and appearance of applications that use the projection mode.

 **The things should be in the best practice;**
-HU does not need to deploy any soft button on a screen, so the navigation application can make content of the projection freely.
+HU does not need to deploy any software buttons on a screen, so the navigation application can make content of the projection freely.
 *Strongly recommend that the applications that use the projection mode should be limited to the navigation applications and the OEM applications.
-*If the application deploys the softbutton, it should be limited within the functions from this proposal or "OK" which already SDL defined.
+*If the application deploys the software button, it should be limited within the functions from this proposal or "OK" which already SDL defined.
 *Uncommon function should be expressed in a menu list as the item.